alejo742/katharos/README.md

 Development is still required for the following features:

 - [ ] Implement checkout
-  - Create order summary page
-  - Implement payment processing (first, Yape/Plin, then Stripe or similar)
+  - Implement payment processing with Stripe
-  - Order confirmation page (and email notification)

 - [ ] Finish user authentication (almost done)
   - User registration with OAuth (Facebook and Apple)